All-China Women's Federation

-The All-China Women's Federation (ACWF) is a women's rights people's organization established during the Chinese Civil War on 24 March 1949.
+The All-China Women's Federation (ACWF) is a people's organization established during the Chinese Civil War on 24 March 1949.
 It was originally called the All-China Democratic Women's Foundation, and was renamed the All-China Women's Federation in 1957.
-It has acted as the official leader of the women's movement in China since its founding.
+It has acted as the official leader of the women's movement in the People's Republic of China since its founding in 1949.